NicoHood/HID/Readme.md

 **Always release buttons to not cause any erros.** Replug USB cable to reset the values if anything went wrong.
 See [Deactivate HID function](https://github.com/NicoHood/Hoodloader) if you need to fully disable HID again.

-For Arduino as ISP usage (optional, has nothing to do with HID) see [Hoodloader repository](https://github.com/NicoHood/Hoodloader).
+For Arduino as ISP usage (optional, has nothing to do with HID function) see [Hoodloader repository](https://github.com/NicoHood/Hoodloader).

 How it works
 ============